 Paul Greenberg’s book ‘CRM at the Speed of Light’ is now in its 4th edition and published in over 9 languages.

-With the advent of mobile computing and Big Data in recent years, CRMs are now fully equipped to manage sales pipelines and deliver outstanding customer experiences for small businesses, mid-size enterprises, and large multinational corporations.
-Modern CRMs can project pragmatic sales forecasts for every quarter and can be integrated with social media platforms and a surplus of applications, including Zapier and Gmail.
+With the advent of mobile computing and Big Data in recent years, CRM solutions are now fully equipped to manage sales pipelines and deliver outstanding customer experiences for small businesses, mid-size enterprises, and large multinational corporations.
+Modern CRM tools can project pragmatic sales forecasts for every quarter and can be integrated with social media platforms and a surplus of applications, including Zapier and Gmail.

 CRM is now among the fastest-growing sector in Software as a Service(SaaS) space.
 With each innovation, CRM systems are moving the needle towards customer satisfaction.